Blake Nikitaras

-Blake Nikitaras (born 29 April 2000) is na Australian cricketer who plays for New South Wales and Sydney Thunder.
+Blake Nikitaras (born 29 April 2000) is an Australian cricketer who plays for New South Wales and Sydney Thunder.
 He is a left-handed batsman.
-He is the son of international cricketer Steve Nikitaras.
+He is the son of former state cricketer Steve Nikitaras.

 Early life

-Nikitas is from Oak Flats in the Illawarra region of New South Wales.
+Nikitaras is of Greek descent.
+Nikitaras is from Oak Flats in the Illawarra region of New South Wales.
 He plays for St George Cricket Club in NSW Premier Cricket.

 Career

 Ahead of the 2020-21 season Nikitaras injured his anterior cruciate ligament playing a friendly game of basketball and missed the majority of the season instead rehabbing for months at the Australian Institute of Sport in Canberra.

 In March 2022 Nikitaras made his first-class debut for New South Wales scoring 44 and 56 against the South Australia cricket team in the Sheffield Shield.
 This earned him a rookie deal with NSW for the 2022-23 season.

 In December 2022 Nikitaras was given a contract for the Big Bash League with Sydney Thunder.